Courtship display: Energetic costs

 Courtship displays typically involve some sort of metabolic cost to the animal performing it.
 The energy expended to perform courtship behaviour can vary among species.
 Some animals engage in displays that expend little energy, as seen in the salamander (Desmognathus ochrophaeus).
-Under laboratory settings, courtship behaviours in this species, although complex and involving the release of pheromones, represent as little as approximately one percent of its daily calorie intake.
+Under laboratory settings, courtship behaviours in this species, although complex and involving the release of pheromones, represent as little as approximately one per cent of its daily calorie intake.

 In contrast, species that engage in prolonged or elaborate displays expend considerable amounts of energy and run the risk of developing fatigue.
 To prepare and prevent such a risk, some animals may gain weight before a courtship period, only to lose the weight afterward.
 An example of this can be seen in the greater sage-grouse (Centrocercus urophasianus).
 During the peak of their breeding season, which lasts up to three months during spring, leks are frequently visited by groups of up to seventy females.
 In response to such a large presence of females, males engage in a strutting display up to six to ten times per minute for approximately three to four hours per day.
 This frequent and repetitive behaviour can result in energy expenditures of up to 2524 kJ/day compared to the inactive males that typically expend 1218 kJ/day.

 Environmental factors

 Various environmental factors, such as temperature, photoperiod, resource and light availability, have an effect on the timing and effectiveness of courtship displays in certain species of animals.

 In guppies (Poecilia reticulata), variation in the light environment plays a huge role in their ability to attract mates.
 Guppy males alter both their 'courtship mode', whether they perform a full courtship display or try to 'engage' in sneak copulations, and distance from females as light intensity changes.
 Courtship mode also varies with light spectrum and relates to predation risk.
-On average, male guppies seek out and spend more time in the environment in which their color pattern is the most visible.
+On average, male guppies seek out and spend more time in the environment in which their colour pattern is the most visible.
 Males, in the light environment that made them most visible, copulated with the most females.

 In emperor penguins (Aptenodytes forsteri), resource availability determines when male emperor penguins will be able to return to their breeding grounds to initiate their courtship rituals.
 The greater the concentration of resources in their feeding ground, the quicker they will be able to restore their body reserves for winter, and the sooner they will be able to return to their breeding grounds.
 An early return to their breeding grounds comes with an increased likelihood of finding a mate.

-The effectiveness of Hirtodrosophila mycetophaga mating displays is influenced by the color of the bracket fungus that it mates and courts upon; these flies choose brackets that are lighter, making their displays more visible to the opposite sex.
+The effectiveness of Hirtodrosophila mycetophaga mating displays is influenced by the colour of the bracket fungus that it mates and courts upon; these flies choose brackets that are lighter, making their displays more visible to the opposite sex.